 - “Administrative” & “Non-Interactive” users

 If there are users that don’t need to actively work inside your environment, you can set their access mode to “Administrative” or “Non-Interactive”.

 - Disable users that don’t require access

-Last but not least you can also go ahead and disable users that don’t require access to your Dynamics365/Powerapp-organization manually.
-Since we don’t count disabled users they will no longer require a license.
+Lastly, you can also disable users that don’t require access to your Dynamics365/Powerapp-organization manually.
+Since we don’t count disabled users, they will no longer require a license.